-The suggested panel design for the MOTM format issue 5 Multimix.
+The suggested panel design for the MOTM format Multimix.

-Issue 5 of the Multimix now features a fourth input.
+The Multimix also features a fourth input.
 Whatever signal is connected here is summed with the final mixed output.
 This can be used to cascade several Multimixes together to form much larger mixers.

 The module features a clever combination of four output sockets to achieve a variety of uses.
 Two mix outputs are available: One is MIX OUT and this is simply the four inputs added together - the first three inputs being added according to the levels set by the pots.
 The second main output is OUT3/MIX.
 This is exactly the same as MIX OUT until you start connecting jack plugs to either OUT1 and/or OUT2.

 Inserting a jack into OUT1 and the IN1 signal will be removed from the OUT3/MIX socket.
 It will, however, still be present at the MIX OUT socket.
 The OUT1 socket gives you only that pot controlled version of the signal going into IN1.
 As before the pot will control the level and phase of the signal.
 You can thus use this pot to attenuate, or invert, CV or audio signals independantly of what is happening on the other three inputs.
 Inputs 2 and 3 also behave likewise.
 They can be treated as independant reversible attenuator channels or be treated as level controls on a mixer.
 It all depends on how those output sockets are used.

 The module also features two output level LEDs.
 These monitor the signal level at the MIX OUT socket.
 The 5V one lights when the signal exceeds +/-5V.
 The peak one lights when the output signal is getting near clipping, ie. around +/-11V.
 Special circuitry is employed to ensure the LEDs do not cause power supply clicks when they turn on or off.

 The input level pots can also be easily configured as ordinary level pots rather than reversible attenuators if desired.